JustGoscha/justgoscha.com-portfolio/blog/2020-11-19-Easy-Looping-in-After-Effects.md

 Now this key combination should show up right next to EasyLoop.jsx in the shortcut column.
 And you're good to go!

+Now you can just select the layers in your timeline and use the shortcut.
+Done!

+## Enjoy!

-I am happy to have been able to help you reclaim precious seconds of your life!
+I am happy to have been able to help you reclaim precious hours of your life!
+It adds up pretty quickly, believe me!

 Consider leaving a tip, some claps and share it to other Motion Designers / Animators if this helps you out!

-You can get this script here!
+## Once again: (You can get this script here!)[]

-Consider